MarcTheWolf/FED_S10269545_Assg01/README.md

 - Originally, I was going to use the rendered 3D video as the background, but quickly realized that the video didn’t work well with the scroll bar (the animation was too rough).
 So, using a [thread from GSAP.com](#credits) I found online, I managed to find a way to make smoother animations.
 - The method was to use a canvas and replace the image as the user scrolls, or as the animation plays.
 This method (is said to) have been used by large companies such as Apple to display their 3D models/products.

+### __JS Custom Autocomplete Searchbar__

+#### Why?
+- Makes searching for movies much easier
+- can be customized to show specific number of recommendations
+- can be customized to redefine recommendation priority (eg. any matching substring, matching starting substring)
+- **Feature is based off autocomplete bar from [W3School](#credits)

+#### How was it done?
+- Defined lists containing movie names
+- listens for typing
+- compares input substring with the list and checks for result
+- creates div for each matching result
+- paired with CSS to style the drop-down recommendations

+### __JS Movie description__

+#### Why?
+- Helps to achieve the goal of the website by promoting the movies provided by the company.

+#### How was it done?
+- Defined disctionaries in javascript
+- gets input from the search bar
+- Replaced inner html with the results container and respective movie information

+### __CSS Login/signup swapping Card__

+#### Why?
+- Provides a clean explerience with the logging in system

+#### How was it done?
+- using css animations

+### __JS logged-in navbar__

+#### Why?
+- Shows the user icon when user is logged in

+#### How was it done?
+- used local storage to store the log in status

+### __CSS Interactive subscriptions display__

+#### Why?
+- allows the user to interact with the subscription plans
+- allows the user to compare the plans easily

+#### How was it done?
+- done with css animations
+- perspective attribute, rotate attribute
+-  javascript to toggle the animation

 ### WIP

 ## Technologies Used
 ### Blender
 - Used for the animation of the scroll-interactive background [here](#js-scroll-interactive-animated-background).